I’ve had my Oru kayak for about a year, and we’ve gotten to know each other pretty well by now.

 My Oru Beach LT stays perfectly folded in the trunk of my SUV so that I can be ready to paddle anytime, anywhere.
 I can have that yak unfolded and in the water in about 7 minutes’ time.
 All is good.

 But now, I’m ready to take our kayak-kayaker relationship to the next level with some good ol’ fashioned kayak accessories.
 And Oru does accessories especially well.
 So well that I wanted to write about which ones I want to buy as we move into the fall paddling season!

 The Oru Kayak Accessories I Really, Really Want

 This Oru Pack is at the top of my kayak wishlist, for sure.

 While you can definitely carry your Oru without a pack, the backpack-style carrier would just make that walk from the car to the water so much easier.
 Think about it, you’d have your hands free to wave at your fellow paddlers (or to flip off that guy who almost hits you as you’re walking).

 The Oru Pack comes especially in handy when you want to kayak in more remote waters.
-It allows you to easily check it as luggage at the airport, or to take your kayak along on hikes that lead to beautiful views in secret places.
+It allows you to easily check it as luggage at the airport, or to take your kayak out for some exercise along on hikes that lead to beautiful views in secret places.